llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * It assumes the host and device copies of the variable have different values and one must be updated from the other, but doing so would violate `const`.
+* It is an error to use member expressions in `firstprivate`, `private`, and `reduction` clauses.
+Notes:
+    * Clang currently doesn't accept member expressions in the corresponding OpenMP clauses unless the member expression base is an implicit or explicit C++ `this`.
+    * In some cases, Clacc's translation of an OpenACC `private` clause on a `loop` construct achieves privatization by inserting a local variable declaration.
+However, the associated implementation (which uses `TransformDecl` from `TreeTransform` to replace uses of the privatized data) currently requires a single variable declaration (`Decl*`) and thus cannot handle member expressions regardless of the base.
+    * One possible solution for the latter issue is a temporary variable naming scheme to replace an entire member expression.
+For example, `__clang_acc_tmp_<LINE>_<COL>` where `<LINE>` and `<COL>` are for the first reference to the member expression.
+    * Another solution for the latter case might be to use an `omp scope` construct instead of a local variable declaration to achieve privatization.
 * It is an error to specify subarrays with no `:` and one integer.
   Notes:
     * This notation is syntactically identical to an array subscript.